firebud2/staff-docs/teams-and-roles.md

     materials.
 The creative director will manage and work with various teams and professionals involved in the project.
 They will also interact directly with managers/supervisors of each team.
-- **Manager**, managers are responsible for direct management of various teams within the organization and their work. *Note:
+- **Manager**, responsible for direct management of their own team within the organization and their work. *Note:
     Generally senior team members take on this role within their team.*
 - **Supervisor**, assistant management role.
 This role allows an individual to take a lesser-management role whilst maintaining their